Writing Authentication Backends¶

 Using Entry Points¶

-For entry point registration, your authentication backends will need to be packaged as a standard Python egg module.
+For entry point registration, your authentication backends will need to be packaged as a standard Python package.
 Generally, this looks something like:

 myauth/__init__.py